FundamentalFrequency/LMN-3-Build-Guide/README.md

 | LMN-3 PCB            |                            | 1      | https://github.com/FundamentalFrequency/LMN-3-ECAD                |
 | LMN-3 Case            |                            | 1      | https://github.com/FundamentalFrequency/LMN-3-MCAD                |

+Note: In the BOM listed above, the quantity denotes the required number of that part, not necessarily the required number of whatever is linked in the URL.
+For example, you need 49 Diodes.
+The product linked is a pack of 100 diodes, so you just need 1 of those packs in order to have 49 diodes.
+I recommend getting extra diodes, switches, and encoders in case something ends up not working.

-Note the links provided are simply the parts I used in my own build.
+The links provided are simply the parts I used in my own build.
 If you can find the part somewhere else feel free to use that.
 The LMN-3-DAW has been tested on the 4 GB Raspberry Pi 4 only.
 Additionally, the Hyperpixel 4 screen also comes in a non touch version.
 The LMN-3-DAW does not rely on any touch capability, but the design of the touch-based Hyperpixel 4 looks WAY nicer than the non-touch version.
 The non-touch version is a little bit cheaper if you would like to keep costs down.
 The rubber feet are also not strictly necessary, but it's a nice touch.

 Please see the [LMN-3-MCAD repository](https://github.com/FundamentalFrequency/LMN-3-MCAD) for the CAM files for manufacturing the case itself.
 The acrylic sheets are only needed if you are going to laser-cut the case yourself.
 There are various online laser-cutting shops that allow you to submit DXF files and they will cut and ship you the parts.
 See the [LMN-3-ECAD repository](https://github.com/FundamentalFrequency/LMN-3-ECAD) for the gerber files for PCB manufacturing.
 These gerber files can be submitted to a board house for manufacturing the PCB.